-Figure 2: Dynamic coprocessor management: Given the sequence of past applications and current queue of pending applications, but without knowledge of future applications, determine whether to load the current application's non-resident coprocessor and which resident coprocessor(s) to remove (if necessary), such that total execution time (including loading time) of the entire sequence (including the future) is minimized.
+Figure 2: Dynamic coprocessor management.
+Given the sequence of past applications and current queue of pending applications, but without knowledge of future applications, determine whether to load the current application's non-resident coprocessor and which resident coprocessor(s) to remove (if necessary), such that total execution time (including loading time) of the entire sequence (including the future) is minimized.

-- A set of execution times $Tp = \{tp1, tp2, tp3, ..., tpn\}$ containing the execution time of each application type i on the platform's processor only. - A set of execution times $Tc=\{tc1, tc2, tc3,...,tcn\}$ for each application type i when the application's coprocessor is FPGA-resident (meaning the coprocessor is in the FPGA) and utilized.
-These times include any additional communication times introduced by dividing an application between processor and FPGA, excluding reconfiguration time. - A set of energies Ep={ep1, ep2, ep3,..., epn} giving the energy for each application type running on the platform's processor only. - A set of energies $Ec=\{ec1, ec2, ec3, ..., ecn\}$ giving the energy for each application type running when the application's coprocessor is FPGA-resident. - A set of sizes $S = \{s1, s2, s3, ..., sn\}$ giving the size of each application type's coprocessor in terms of equivalent gates in the FPGA. - The total size capacity SF of the FPGA, in equivalent gates. - The time for reconfiguration TR per gate of the FPGA, from which the total coprocessor loading time, written as loading time(i)=TRsi, can be computed for a coprocessor of a given size.
+- An application set A= {a1, a2, a3, ...an} containing the n application types that will run on the platform. - A set of execution times Tp={tp1, tp2, tp3,..., tpn} containing the execution time of each application type i on the platform's processor only. - A set of execution times Tc={tc1, tc2, tc3,...,tcn} for each application type i when the application's coprocessor is FPGA-resident (meaning the coprocessor is in the FPGA) and utilized.
+These times include any additional communication times introduced by dividing an application between processor and FPGA, excluding reconfiguration time. - A set of energies Ep={ep1, ep2, ep3,..., epn} giving the energy for each application type running on the platform's processor only. - A set of energies Ec={ec1, ec2, ec3,..., ecn} giving the energy for each application type running when the application's coprocessor is FPGA-resident. - A set of sizes S={s1,s2, s3,..., sn} giving the size of each application type's coprocessor in terms of equivalent gates in the FPGA. - The total size capacity SF of the FPGA, in equivalent gates. - The time for reconfiguration TR per gate of the FPGA, from which the total coprocessor loading time, written as loading time(i)=TRsi, can be computed for a coprocessor of a given size.
 Unloading a coprocessor takes negligible time, as it consists merely of invalidating an FPGA region. - The energy for reconfiguration ER per gate of the FPGA, from which loading energy(i)=ERsi can be computed for a coprocessor of a given size.